 The University is a defendant in several legal actions.
-The outcomes of these actions cannot be determined at this time, but management is of the opinion that liability, if any, from these actions will not have a material effect on the University's financial position.
+The outcomes of these actions cannot be determined at this time, but management is of the opinion that any liability that may result from these actions will not have a material effect on the University's financial position.